martintasker/cognito-auth/README.md

 a verbose console log, which helps.
 Do double-check that you pasted the settings from your latest run of `node setup` into your app.

-### Using cognito-auth in your own app

-Once you've tested that the back-end setup works, you'll want to integrate the `CognitoAuth` service into your own app.

-Use the demo app as a starting-point, but **do not** just copy and tweak it wholesale:

-* use `app/scripts/app.js` to see how to inject the module dependency and configure overall
-* use the `CognitoUser.` API calls in `app/scripts/user/*.component.js` as illustrations of how to call the APIs
-* **do not** manually inject the individual files from `app/scripts/cognito-auth/*.js` into your
-  application: instead, use the built `cognito-auth` library from bower
-* **do not** think of the S3-based configuration (in `node setup`) or file upload (in the UI and app) as anything other than toys.
-Real S3-based use needs a better UI, and more careful bucket policies.
-* **do not** inflict on your users, the test-style UI of the demo app!
-Integrate things properly into a nice UI design, maybe using `ui-bootstrap` for dialogs or such.

-### Fiddling with back-end setup

-If you need to tweak your buckets, pools etc after your initial `node setup`, you have a few options:

-* run `node teardown`, tweak `setup/lib/config.js`, and run `node setup` again: it destroys everything, including registered users; so it's good during development, but inappropriate once you've switched to production
-* tweak things manually through the AWS console pages: this might be easiest during production
-* you could write your own scripts, use use `setup` and `teardown` phases tweaked via the `config` option: that might be better than manual tweaks or wholesale teardown.
-It's fiddly, and of course you're on your own.
-But if it's the right thing for you, well, you'll know.

 ### Admin-initiated registration

 You can register a user using